BB_Co logo

 (AC circuit breakers at 200kV cost ~ $.15/kW for comparison); this is high enough that it will still be impossible economically to place ABB hybrid HVDC circuit breakers between every set of next neighbor power taps on main lines of the supergrid (which may well carry ~30 GW) in the future.
 The supergrid needs something much less expensive to make full circuit protection (as is routine in the HVAC transmission grid) feasible economically.
 The Ballistic Breaker is that device.

-FYI, here is a video on the circuit breaker’s operation:
+FYI, here is a video on the ABB hybrid circuit breaker’s operation:

 And here is an interview with Claes Rytoft, head of ABB's Power Transmission Group: